Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 • Lubricate bearings (model-dependent) according to factory specifications.

-• General cleaning of machine and surroundings.
+• General cleaning of the machine and surrounding area.

 Monthly: